-I have one computer and I need to install different versions of Ruby and Rails.
-I use
+Whenever I need to install different versions of Ruby and Rails, I use

 rbenv installed.
 If you have not installed